-Students in all years must pay tuition and sundries either in full, or in compliance with the published installment plan, prior to the commencement of each academic trimester.
+Students in all years and programmes must pay tuition and sundries either in full, or in compliance with the published installment plan, prior to the commencement of each academic trimester.

-Students must pay their internship trimester tuition fees in full by the end of the trimester just before they begin their internships.
+Undergraduate students must pay their internship trimester tuition fees in full by the end of the trimester just before they begin their internships.